2012 Design Meetings

 - Conway Northern Bypass 2 (Sections G1, G6, G7, H1)

-An agreement was not reached on a preferred alternative for a Jackson Bypass, however, Old Jackson Bypass (Section D1) and Southern Jackson Bypass (Sections C1, E2, E4) were eliminated from further consideration.
+An agreement was not reached on a preferred alternative for a Jackson Bypass, but Old Jackson Bypass (Section D1) and Southern Jackson Bypass (Sections C1, E2, E4) were eliminated from consideration.
 The merger team requested slight modifications for each of the two remaining Jackson Bypass alternatives.

 Modifications to the Extended Northern Jackson Bypass and the Northern Jackson Bypass required alignments to be shifted out of the original study corridor shown at the corridor public hearings.
 Revised Jackson Bypass Design Corridor Map.